Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/01_platform_creation_streaming_ip/code_modification_guide/kernel_modifications.md

   </tr>
 </table>

+# Kernel Code Modifications

 This tutorial lists the changes required for the vadd kernel.
 Note that this is only one example and there are also other ways to implement the same functions.

-# 1. Include necessary file headers.
+## 1. Include necessary file headers

 Add following 'include' commands at the beginning of the file, right before the 'define' command.